s-ol/mmm/root/articles/mmmfs/mmmfs/text$markdown+sidenotes.md

 It should be clear already from this short list that to mainstream operating systems, as well as the applications running on them, the format of a file is almost completely unknown and at best educated guesses can be made.

-<mmm-embed path="confusion" wrap="marginnote" style="margin-top: -3rem;"></mmm-embed>
 Because these various mechanisms are applied at different times by the operating system and applications, it is possible for files to be labelled or considered as being in different formats at the same time by different components of the system.

-This leads to confusion about the factual format of data among users, but can also pose a serious security risk:
+This leads to confusion about the factual format of data among users<mmm-embed path="../references/renaming" wrap="sidenote" style="margin-top: -3rem;">For example, the difference between changing a file extension and converting a file between two formats is often unclear to users, as evident from questions like this:  </mmm-embed>, but can also pose a serious security risk:
-Under some circumstances it is possible that a file contains maliciously-crafted code and is treated as an executable by one software component, while a security mechanism meant to detect such code determines the same file to be a legitimate image<mmm-embed path="../references/poc-or-gtfo" wrap="sidenote"></mmm-embed> (the file may in fact be valid in both formats).
+Under some circumstances it is possible that a file contains maliciously-crafted code and is treated as an executable by one software component, while a security mechanism meant to detect such code determines the same file to be a legitimate image<mmm-embed path="../references/poc-or-gtfo" wrap="sidenote" style="margin-top: 2rem"></mmm-embed>
+(the file may in fact be valid in both formats).

 In mmmfs, the example above might look like this instead:
 <mmm-embed path="tree_mmmfs">schematic view of an example mmmfs tree</mmm-embed>